What can we do to help you?

 If you are applying for a full time undergraduate course (Bachelor degree, HND or Foundation degree) then you need to apply through UCAS at www.ucas.com (opens in new window) even if you are a mature student.
 If you are applying for part time study or for a postgraduate course (Masters, PG Diploma or PG Certificate) then you apply directly to the University by clicking on the ‘apply now’ button on the course page.
 If you need help with completing your application form then contact the Gateway.

-To avoid being a ‘late’ applicant you will need to submit your application by the 15th January.
-Some courses will become full after this date but many will still have places so check on the website or contact the Gateway to see whether the course you are interested in is still open.
+To avoid being a ‘late’ applicant you will need to submit your application by the 26th January.
+Some courses will become full after this date, but many will still have places so check on the website or contact the Gateway to see whether the course you are interested in is still open.
 The normal UCAS application process closes on 30th June, after that date you will need to apply through ‘Clearing’.
-For further information, please visit www.ucas.com.
+For further information, please visit www.ucas.com (opens in new window).

 You can apply for the standard tuition fee loan and maintenance loan plus you can apply for a Parents’ Learning Allowance and a Childcare Grant (if you need to use paid childcare to enable you to attend University).
-You should still be eligible for Child Tax Credits and Child Benefit and you will be reassessed for Housing Benefit.
+You should still be eligible for Child Tax Credits and Child Benefit and you will be reassessed for Housing Benefit or Universal Credit.

 For most full time academic courses you will be in a formal teaching setting (e.g. lectures, tutorials, workshops, lab classes) for about 12-16 hours per week.
-In addition to this you will be expected to spend 20 – 30 hours a week doing research, background reading, writing assignments etc. Some professional courses such as teaching, nursing and social work will have full time placements as part of the course which you will be expected to attend for 35-40 hours per week.
+In addition to this you will be expected to spend 20 – 30 hours a week doing research, background reading, writing assignments etc. Some professional courses such as teaching, nursing, allied health professions courses and social work will have full time placements as part of the course which you will be expected to attend for 35-40 hours per week.
 For part time courses you will normally be in attendance for 6-8 hours per week.
 If you would like to discuss the course requirements in more detail then come along to an Open Day to talk to the academic staff (visit www.wlv.ac.uk/opendays for dates).

 Students with a disability can apply for the Disabled Students' Allowance (DSA) for assistance with extra costs directly related to their disability.
-The amount you receive is dependant on your needs and not your household income.
-More information on the DSA and the form you need to complete can be found at www.gov.uk/disabled-students-allowances-dsas.
-It is important to declare your disability on your UCAS form so the University is aware of your needs.
-If you need to discuss this further then contact the Student Support and Wellbeing Team, see www.wlv.ac.uk/ssw for contact details.
+The amount you receive is dependent on your needs and not your household income.
+More information on the DSA and the form you need to complete can be found at www.gov.uk/disabled-students-allowances-dsas (opens in new window).
+It is important to declare your disability on your UCAS form, so the University is aware of your needs.
+If you need to discuss this in more detail then contact the Student Support and Wellbeing Team, see www.wlv.ac.uk/ssw for contact details.
 More information on support can be found out www.wlv.ac.uk/current-students/student-support/student-support-and-wellbeing-ssw/advice-for-students-with-disabilities--splds/i-am-applying-to-university.

 Previous Gateway clients have said...